StaffPad application for the UWP framework

 StaffPad was uploaded to the Windows Store, because it already integrates with UWP and StaffPad was already correctly set up for the store.

-Comparing StaffPad performance
+Comparing StaffPad performance on different platforms

 Overall, StaffPad running natively on Windows on Arm was faster and more responsive than other setups the team tested on.